XMOS: History

 XMOS was founded in July 2005 by Ali Dixon, James Foster, Noel Hurley, David May, and Hitesh Mehta.
 It received seed funding from the University of Bristol enterprise fund, and Wyvern seed fund.

 The name XMOS is a loose reference to Inmos.
 Some concepts found in XMOS technology (such as channels and threads) are part of the Transputer legacy.

 In the autumn of 2006, XMOS secured funding from Amadeus Capital Partners, DFJ Esprit, and Foundation Capital.
 It also has strategic investors Robert Bosch Venture Capital GmbH, Huawei Technologies, and Xilinx Inc, which in 2014 invested $26.2 million.
-Additionally, they received an investment through the sale of 22.3% of the Company's shares to Prelude Trust plc of Cambridge.
+Additionally, it received an investment through the sale of 22.3% of the Company's shares to Prelude Trust plc of Cambridge.
 In September 2017, XMOS secured $15M in an investment round led by Infineon.

 In July 2017, XMOS acquired SETEM, a company that specialises in audio algorithms for source separation.

 In 2019, XMOS raised $19 million in funding from Harbert European Growth Capital and existing investors.

 In December 2023, XMOS signed a joint development agreement with Sonical for Headphone 3.0 technology.